 When we use the term “last mile delivery” we’re often met with blank stares or a confused look.
 Not ideal since our business focuses on solving the issues of the current last mile delivery system.
 So we are taking it upon ourselves to provide a complete guide and shed some light on the matter: What is Last Mile Delivery?

 Last mile delivery is the shipment of goods from a major fulfillment center or warehouse to its final delivery destination.
 Typically, the drop off point is a home or small business.
 Whether you know it or not, you have been aware of last mile delivery.
-It grows in importance is because the customer expects deliveries to arrive faster than ever before.
-Companies realizes delivery speed is crucial to keeping business.
+Last mile delivery grows in importance because the customer expects deliveries to arrive faster than ever before.
+Companies realize delivery speed is crucial to keeping business.
 Because of expectations, updating the last mile delivery model remains a priority for companies.